-We trace our scientific heritage to several, little-known but seminal moments, more like profound realizations, at the dawn of life-science, to do with metabolism & biological time, both over the short- & long-term (life-time):
+We trace our origins to basically thtee little-known but seminal moments at the dawn of the life-sciences, to do with metabolism & biological time, among other things:

 "Both the body & its parts are in a continuous state of dissolution & nourishment, so they are inevitably undergoing permanent change."